Social-Evolution-and-Behavior/crantpy/docs/acknowledgements.md

 CRANTpy builds upon the tools and datasets developed by the FlyWire project, which has provided invaluable resources for the neuroscience community.

-If you use CRANTpy in your research, please try to also cite the FlyWire paper:
+If you use CRANTpy in your research, please also cite the FlyWire paper:

-**Schlegel et al.** (2023).
-"Whole-brain annotation and multi-connectome cell typing quantifies circuit stereotypy in *Drosophila*." *bioRxiv*. <https://doi.org/10.1101/2023.06.27.546055>
+**Schlegel, Yin, Bates, et al.** (2024).
+"Whole-brain annotation and multi-connectome cell typing quantifies circuit stereotypy in *Drosophila*." *Nature*. <https://doi.org/10.1038/s41586-024-07686-5>

-We also acknowledge the following foundational papers for the FAFB dataset:
+We also acknowledge the following foundational papers for the FlyWire datasets:

-**Dorkenwald et al.** (2023).
-"Neuronal wiring diagram of an adult brain." *bioRxiv*. <https://doi.org/10.1101/2023.06.27.546656>
+**Dorkenwald, Matsliah, Sterling, et al.** (2024).
+"Neuronal wiring diagram of an adult brain." *Nature*. <https://doi.org/10.1038/s41586-024-07558-y>

-**Zheng et al.** (2018).
+**Zheng, Lauritzen, et al.** (2018).
 "A Complete Electron Microscopy Volume of the Brain of Adult *Drosophila melanogaster*." *Cell*. <https://doi.org/10.1016/j.cell.2018.06.019>

+**Bates, Phelps, Kim, Yang, et al.** (2025).
+"Distributed control circuits across a brain-and-cord connectome." *bioRxiv*. <https://doi.org/10.1101/2025.07.31.667571>

 ---